 Use “Quieter” Plates & Bowls in Your RV

-Many RVers purchase dishware just for their RV, and they choose dishware made from more “picnicky” materials such as food-grade plastics or bamboo, etc. Several different types are available and most can stop your dishware from contributing to those RV rattles.
+You can also simply purchase plates and bowls that don’t make noise when stacked together!
+Many RVers purchase dishware specifically for their RV, typically opting for more “picnicky” materials such as food-grade plastics or bamboo.
+Several different types are available, and most can stop your dishware from contributing to those RV rattles.

 - Food-Safe Serving Plate - Unlike other plate sets, ours are made of natural bamboo fiber and food-grade PP. Premium and BPA-free, They're safer to use...